-The normalized distributions of the Samson Pier water sample's PAHs and biomarkers are compared to the Powhatan tugboat source oils in Figure 6.
-The Samson Pier water sample clearly contains reduced abundances of most PAHs (and decalins) relative to the source oils.
-There is a greater reduction in the lower boiling and less alkylated PAHs, both losses of which overwhelmingly derived from the diesel fuel component in the tugboat source samples, yet most PAHs are affected by weathering in the environmental samples, DBT4 represented both an abundant and less weathering-susceptible analyte and was thereby appropriate for normalization.
+The normalized distributions of the Samson Pier water sample's PAHs and biomarkers are compared to the Powhatan tugboat source oils in Figure 6.11 The Samson Pier water sample clearly contains reduced abundances of most PAHs (and decalins) relative to the source oils.
+There is a greater reduction in the lower boiling and less alkylated PAHs, both losses of which

+11 In this figures and others to follow the PAH distributions are normalized to C4-dibenzothiophenes (DBT4) and the biomarker distributions are normalized to hopane.
+Because the PAHs are overwhelmingly derived from the diesel fuel component in the tugboat source samples, yet most PAHs are affected by weathering in the environmental samples, DBT4 represented both an abundant and less weathering-susceptible analyte and was thereby appropriate for normalization.
 By the same approach, hopane, which was overwhelmingly derived from the lubricating oil component in the tugboat source sample (2017-05-04-01-02), represented both an abundant and less weathering-susceptible analyte for normalization of the biomarker distributions.